 Volunteering at The Animal Foundation will give you that warm, fuzzy feeling.
-The lost dogs, cats, and other abandoned animals that come to us need much more than just food, shelter, and medical care.
-They need walking, socialization, exercise, mental stimulation, training, and more.
-From in-shelter support to at-home foster care, volunteers support every facet of our work.
+The lost dogs, cats, and other abandoned animals that come to us need as much as we can give them - food, shelter, medical care, exercise, socialization, mental stimulation, and training.
+From in-shelter support to at-home foster care, volunteers support EVERY facet of our work.
 No special skills are needed, just compassion, patience, and commitment.
 We’ll provide whatever training is necessary.

 Voted “Best Place to Volunteer” in Las Vegas

 As a nonprofit organization, The Animal Foundation relies on caring and dedicated volunteers throughout the organization.
-Last year, 1,650 compassionate and caring volunteers in Las Vegas donated 23,528 hours to help our homeless animals in need.
-Many of those hours were spent simply walking the dogs – a vitally important task for each dog’s wellbeing.
+Last year, compassionate and caring volunteers in Las Vegas donated 30,907 hours to help our homeless animals in need.

 We realize you have many choices to volunteer in Las Vegas and we appreciate it when you choose The Animal Foundation.
 Voted the “Best Place to Volunteer” in the Las Vegas Review-Journal's Best of Las Vegas awards, our goal is to find you a volunteer position worthy of your unique talents, and one that excites and inspires you.

-We need volunteers 7 days a week, 365 days a year.
+- We need volunteers 7 days a week, 365 days a year.
 We have opportunities around the clock.
-Early morning volunteers are needed to clean kennels and get prepped for the day.
-Throughout the day we need volunteer support in all areas of the shelter.
-We may even need volunteers late at night to help staff the kitten nursery during kitten season!
+Early morning volunteers are needed to clean and prep kennels for the day.
+Throughout the day, we need volunteer support in all areas of the shelter.

-- If you have questions on your eligibility, please contact email@example.com with your charge, the name of the court that gave you the charge, and how many hours you are required to complete.
+- If you have questions about your eligibility, please contact email@example.com with your charge, the name of the court that gave you the charge, and how many hours you are required to complete.

-- Please keep in mind that any individuals doing court ordered community service hours may not handle animals until their required hours are completed.
+- Please keep in mind that any individuals completing court ordered community service hours may not handle animals until their required hours are completed.
 If you would like to stay on as a long term volunteer after completing your hours, we will be able to train you for animal handling.